Hemingway App makes your writing concise and correct.

-Yogurt has become a staple in our house, especially with an 8-month-old.
-That said, I’d be lying if I claimed I wasn’t enjoying it just as much myself.
-A bowl of thick Greek yogurt with honey from a local beekeeper (who I also have done work with) and a handful of walnuts has become a regular part of my day.
+Yogurt has become a staple in our house, especially with an 11-month-old.
+That said, I’d be lying if I claimed I wasn’t enjoying myself.
+A bowl of thick Greek yogurt with local honey and a handful of walnuts has become a regular part of my day.
+The honey actually comes from a beekeeper I’ve done some work with – one of those small perks of working locally.

 But if you’ve ever made your own yogurt or cream cheese, you know the inevitable question that follows: